 POSTURE, PREPARATION and PRACTISE.
 Attention to these three will improve our playing.

 Whenever a training band member feels they are ready, they are welcome to sit in with the main band to learn to follow the music and play whatever they are able to.
-Just tell Graeme or Peter when you feel ready to do this.
+Just tell Charles or Peter when you feel ready to do this.
 Peter will tell you when he thinks you are ready to join the main band permanently.